Perturbative renormalization of the Ginzburg-Landau model revisited: The two--point correlation function

 holds for $k \le \Lambda$, since $\widetilde \Sigma({\bf 0})$ vanishes at the fixed point.
 Note that $q \in [0,\Lambda]$ refers to the solid lines and $q \in [\Lambda,\Lambda \zeta]$ at $\zeta \to \infty$ -- to the dotted lines in~(\ref{eq:fixcorr}).
 The diagrams can be evaluated at $d=4$ in this case, and we can set $c=1$, as it gives merely a common factor.
 By definition of \mbox{\vverticetet,} we have

 where

-as consistent with the already considered estimation of such term (after rescaling the wave vectors from $q \in [\Lambda,\Lambda \zeta]$ to $q \in [1,\zeta]$) at the end of Sec.~\ref{sec:fixp}.
+as consistent with the already considered estimation of such term (after rescaling the wave vectors from $q \in [\Lambda,\Lambda \zeta]$ to $q \in [1,\zeta]$) at the end of Sec.~\ref{sec:fixp}, provided that the considered here limit (at $k \to 0$) exists.
+As in Sec.~\ref{sec:fixp}, this ensures the expected properties.
 Inserting~(\ref{eq:vertex}) into~(\ref{eq:fixcorr}), and summing up the diagrams, we obtain (at $c=1$)

 where

 with $q \in [0,\Lambda \zeta]$ corresponding to the dashed lines.
 Using~(\ref{eq:RR}) and rescaling the wave vectors, we find that

 obeys the equation